ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 </figcaption>
 </figure>

+The curators have told me that there is actually only one photograph in the collection, which I am attempting to get scanned.

 Of course, there are several Jonas Mills in the genealogy, but the dates given suggests this could be a reference to Edward's father.
 But even if this is a different branch of the Mills family, the genealogical records, etc., may provide important data on the family members investigated here.

 A document worth highlighting in this collection is the will of Timothy Mills, the common ancestor of everyone above.
 And in addition to the unexpected reference to Buffalo, which I have not otherwise encountered, the inventory of the collection indicates there are Mills living in New Jersey, Ohio and Michigan, and intriguingly, Naples NY, possibly confirming a relation to the [Horace Mills]({{% ref "mills-horace-f-1854" %}}) of that region.
 The references to Buffalo and Naples may also provide context for the Mills' move to Corfu.